-This page is here to provide information about what an incorrectly fitting saddle can and will do to your horse.
-It is also here to help you, the owner, identify whether their saddle may or may not fit.
+This page is here to provide information about what saddles TWS sells, and why it doesn’t sell certain makes; what an incorrectly fitting saddle can and will do to your horse; it is also here to help you, the owner, identify whether their saddle may or may not fit.
 Please take the time to read this page – for your horse.

 The initial signs of poor saddle fit or pain can be exhibited in various behaviours when catching, tacking up and riding.
 Horses only have behaviour to communicate with, nothing else.
 If your horse once walked to you and now walks away, if the horses expression changes for the worse when you approach with the tack, if the horse tries to bite or kick when putting his saddle on or when doing the cinch/girth up, if your horse bucks, rears, becomes very nappy, feels stiff, or offers any other negative behaviour – all this often indicates pain, and should be the first thing to rule out.
 Therefore, the first port of call should be to get the back checked by a professional and get the saddle fit assessed by a saddle fitter.
 It is important to rule out pain before any form of remedial training takes place.